 Demand for Forward-Deployed Engineers Rises as AI Agents Talk to Customers

-A surge in demand for forward‑deployed engineers who understand both the math and the market.
+A noticeable rise in demand for forward-deployed engineers who get both the math and the market.

 But as AI agents begin speaking to customers, handling decisions and shaping frontline workflows, the need for engineers who understand the world outside the codebase has exploded.
 Now, across AI companies, this once-niche model is making a strong comeback.
 Practitioners who've spent time in the field say this role is becoming critical to building AI systems that are safe 📣 Want to advertise in AIM?